 As I know many gluten free families would love Argentine food like beef and vegetable empanadas and marinated flank steak, I’ve recreated them with a little help from McCormick.
 They’ve recently broadened their Recipe Mix product line to include gluten free options.
 McCormick Gluten-Free Recipe Mixes flavorful seasoning blends are made without gluten, MSG or artificial flavors or colors.
 Best of all, they’re not more expensive than their non-gluten-free counterparts.

-They sent me four seasoning mixes to try: Chili, Turkey Gravy, Brown Gravy, and Taco.
+They sent me their gluten free seasoning mixes to try: Chili, Fajita, Turkey Gravy, own Gravy, and Taco.
 I used three of them to create an Argentine Family Dinner Party with a little something for everyone.
 Beef & Vegetable Empanadas serve as appetizers and should appeal to both kids and adults.
 But if your kids don’t like flank steak, they can have a empanadas as a main course instead.

 When we were at Viva, they served several types of dipping sauces for the empanadas including chimichurri.
 You’ve might not have heard of chimichurri sauce before, but it’s very trendy right now as I’ve been seeing it in magazines, at restaurants, and even sold in bottled at the grocery store.
 You can use premade chimichurri or my recipe for Chimichurri Marinade.
 (The one I used in the pictures above I found at Marshall’s in their gourmet section!)
 Chimichurri sauce is also terrific on the Marinated Flank Steak.